 The left border is marked out by the left auricle and left ventricle.
 Finally, the right border is comprised of the sliver of the right atrium that can be seen between the superior vena cava and the inferior vena cava.

 According to the heart’s normal anatomic position, there are three surfaces to the heart and first is the anterior surface which is also known as the sternocostal surface and is made up of the right ventricle.
-The diaphragmatic surface which is just inferior to the latter, contains the larger portion of the right ventricle, with a small portion of the left ventricle.
+The diaphragmatic surface which is just inferior to the former, contains the larger portion of the right ventricle, with a small portion of the left ventricle.
 Lastly the pulmonary surface which is to the left and fills the space known as the cardiac impression in the left lung, and contains the left ventricle.

 There are two atria, one for each side of the body.
 They make up two of the four cardiac chambers along with the two ventricles.
 The left atrium forms the base of the heart.
 It has smooth walls and an auricular appendage which is rigid with pectinate muscles.
 The interatrial septum is almost completely transverse as it slopes posteriorly and to the right.
 The four pulmonary veins empty into this chamber, which in turn passes its hematologic contents into the left ventricle via the mitral valve as it relaxes.